How to Learn Italian Grammar: 6 Shortcuts and Secrets to Get You Talking Now

 Using modal verbs in Italian can greatly expand your speaking capabilities.
 They allow for the expression of a lot of different ideas without the necessity of learning a bunch of verb conjugations.

-The most common modal verbs in Italian are potere, dovere and volere (can, have to and want).
+The most common modal verbs in Italian are potere (to be able to/can), dovere (to have to) and volere (to want).
 These verbs are usually followed by another verb in the infinitive form.
 This means that you can use the conjugated form of a modal verb and simply follow it with an infinitive form in a variety of situations.

 Here’s an example.
 Imagine that you want to say these three phrases in Italian: